Spin superfluidity and magnon BEC: Magnon BEC in magnetic trap and MIT bag

-A cylindrically symmetric magnetic trap for magnon BEC in $^3$He-B is schematically shown in Fig.~\ref{Fig1} \cite{Non-ground-state}.
-The confinement potential $U_\parallel(z)$ in the axial direction is produced by a small pinch coil, while in the radial direction the well $U_\perp(r)$ is formed by the cylindrically symmetric flare-out texture of the orbital vector ${\bf l}$:
+A cylindrically symmetric magnetic trap for magnon BEC in $^3$He-B is schematically shown in Fig.~\ref{InitialTrap} \cite{Autti2012}.
+The confinement potential $U_\parallel(z)=\gamma H(z)$ in the axial direction is produced by local perturbation of magnetic field with a small pinch coil.
+In the radial direction the well $U_\perp(r)$ is formed by the cylindrically symmetric flare-out texture of the orbital vector ${\bf l}$.
+It comes from the spin-orbit interaction energy (\ref{FD}), which enters the Ginzburg-Landau functional.
+The relevant term in Eq.~(\ref{FD}), which is responsible for the radial potential, is

-where as before $l=\hat{\bf l}\cdot \hat{\bf H}$ describes the orientation of the unit vector $\hat{\bf l}$ with respect to the direction $\hat{\bf H}$ of magnetic field.
-On the side wall of the cylindrical container the orbital momentum ${\bf l}$ is normal to the wall, while in the center it is parallel to the axially oriented applied magnetic field.
+Here as before $l=\hat{\bf l}\cdot \hat{\bf H}\equiv \cos \beta_L$ describes the orientation of the unit vector $\hat{\bf l}$ with respect to the direction $\hat{\bf H}$ of magnetic field.
+On the side wall of the cylindrical container the orbital momentum $\hat{\bf l}$ is normal to the wall, while in the center it is parallel to the axially oriented applied magnetic field.
 This produces a minimum of the potential $U_\perp(r)$ on the cylinder axis.
+So the total confinement potential is

-Close to the axis the angle $\beta_L$ varies linearly with distance $r$ from the axis \cite{SalomaaVolovik1987}.
+Close to the axis the polar angle $\beta_L$ of the $\hat{\bf l}$-vector varies linearly with distance $r$ from the axis \cite{SalomaaVolovik1987}.
 As a result, the potential $U({\bf r})$ reduces to that of a usual harmonic trap used for the confinement of dilute Bose gases \cite{PitaevskiiStringari2003}:

+where we take into account that the axial trap is also close to harmonic.
+This is checked by measurement of the spectrum of magnons -- standing spin waves in the trap, which has equidistant levels:

-The oscillator frequency $\omega_r$ of the well in the radial direction can be adjusted by applying rotation, since adding vortex-free superfluid flow and/or rectilinear vortex lines modifies the flare-out texture.
-Low-amplitude standing spin waves in the trap have the conventional spectrum
+The oscillator frequency $\omega_z$ of the well in the axial direction can be regulated by the field in the pinch coil (the equidistant levels of spin precession localised around the minimum of the external magnetic field have been derived in Ref. \cite{KupkaSkyba2003} using the full set of equations for spin dynamics in $^3$He-B).
+The frequency $\omega_r$ in the radial direction can be adjusted by applying rotation, since the vortex-free superfluid flow or the array of rectilinear vortex lines created by rotation modifies the flare-out texture $\hat{\bf l}(r)$.